Mayored to the Mob

 "Mayored to the Mob" is the ninth episode of the tenth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on December 20, 1998.
+It originally aired on Fox in the United States on December 20, 1998.
 After Homer prevents Mayor Quimby and Mark Hamill from being trampled at a convention, Homer trains to become a bodyguard and is employed by Quimby.
 After Homer discovers Quimby has been making corrupt deals with Fat Tony and forces him to end the deal, Fat Tony threatens to kill Quimby, leaving Homer to defend the Mayor from threats.
 The episode was written by Ron Hauge and directed by Swinton O. Scott III, and received positive reviews from critics overall.
-This episode is unavailable for streaming on Disney+ in Singapore.

 Plot

 While watching television, the Simpson family sees a commercial for the "Bi-Mon-Sci-Fi-Con", a science-fiction convention featuring Mark Hamill and others, and decide to attend.
 A riot breaks out at the convention after Hamill offers the chance for someone in the crowd to act out a scene with him.
 Homer notices that Hamill and Mayor Quimby are in danger of being trampled due to the riot and quickly rescues them.
 In gratitude, Quimby employs Homer as his bodyguard, whilst firing his current security detail for cloud watching instead of rescuing him.

 Homer begins training at "Leavelle's Bodyguard Academy," where he quickly graduates and begins his new job.
-Unbeknownst to Homer, Quimby made a deal with Fat Tony shortly after Homer was employed to provide milk to the schools of Springfield.
-Homer discovers the milk is from rats and confronts Quimby, accidentally knocking him out a window.
-As Quimby hangs from a ledge, Homer makes him promise to expose Fat Tony in return for being pulled to safety.
+Homer and the Mayor get along well at first, and Homer cluelessly enjoys all of the corruption that Quimby embraces (including free beers and hamburgers).
+But unbeknownst to Homer, Quimby made a deal with Fat Tony shortly after Homer was employed to provide milk to the schools of Springfield.
+Homer discovers the milk is from rats and stops his kids (but not Milhouse) from drinking the gross rodent milk at school.
+Homer then confronts Quimby, accidentally knocking him out a window.
+As Quimby hangs from a ledge, Homer makes him promise to expose Fat Tony in return for being pulled to safety, which he agrees to.

-Quimby organizes the arrests of Fat Tony and his men, but Fat Tony threatens Quimby's life.
+Quimby organizes the arrests of Fat Tony and his men, and Fat Tony openly threatens Quimby's life.
 Scared at having to defend Quimby due to the death threats, Homer attempts to reassure the Mayor by taking him to a dinner theater to see Hamill portray Nathan Detroit in Guys and Dolls.
 However, Homer finds Fat Tony there alongside his henchman, Louie, and unwittingly makes the situation worse when he follows Fat Tony's suggestion to plant a kiss on Mayor Quimby.
 Louie then attempts to stab Quimby, but is stopped by Homer after Hamill advises Homer to "use the forks."
 However, Fat Tony is still able to savagely beat Quimby with a baseball bat while Homer is distracted.
 After the show, Hamill comforts Homer and tells him that Quimby will be fine, and Homer helps Hamill escape from the paparazzi.